FAQ

 Does FlightFlow work for international flights?

 Yes.
-FlightAware has broad global coverage including European, Asian, South American, and African carriers.
-AeroDataBox supplies schedule fallback for low-cost carriers and regional airlines that FlightAware sometimes misses.
+FlightAware has broad global coverage including European, Asian, South American, and African carriers, with reliable actual times even for many regional carriers.
 Oceanic and polar flights can still have sparse live-position coverage, so we label stale or inferred positions clearly.

 What happens when position coverage is sparse?